themightyfrogge/commands/README.md

 ```

 # Registering commands
-It's straight forward just add your command to the CommandManager's registeredCommands list.
+It's straight forward just add your command to the CommandManager's registeredCommands list, and load all the commands.
 For example:
 ```java
 /*in onEnable()'s scope*/